parnic/MMM-RingAlarm/README.md

 [MagicMirror²](https://github.com/MichMich/MagicMirror) module used to connect to Ring alarms.
 The current status of the alarm is displayed, and pressing the button allows changing the alarm mode (arming/disarming) optionally protected with a code.

+## Note

+It seems like the ring-client-api library that this uses for Ring connectivity is no longer functioning with MagicMirror.
+As of now, this module should be expected to be non-functional.

 ## Installation

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/parnic/MMM-RingAlarm.git`